kawser2133/clean-structured-project/README.md

 - **SOLID Design Principles**: The code adheres to SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion), making it easier to maintain and extend.
 - **Repository Pattern**: The repository pattern is used to abstract the data access layer and provide a consistent interface for working with data.
 - **Unit of Work Pattern**: The unit of work pattern helps manage transactions and ensures consistency when working with multiple repositories.
+- **Entity Framework Core**: The project utilizes Entity Framework Core as the ORM (Object-Relational Mapping) tool for data access.
 - **ASP.NET Core Web**: The project includes an ASP.NET Core web project that serves as the user interface layer, handling HTTP requests and responses.
+- **CRUD Operations**: The project template provides a foundation for implementing complete CRUD (Create, Read, Update, Delete) operations on entities using Entity Framework Core.
 - **Dependency Injection**: The project utilizes the built-in dependency injection container in ASP.NET Core, making it easy to manage and inject dependencies throughout the application.
 - **Unit Testing**: The solution includes separate test projects for unit testing the core, infrastructure, and UI layers.

 ## Usage

-The project template provides a starting point for implementing CRUD operations on entities.
+The project template provides a starting point for implementing CRUD operations on entities using Entity Framework Core.
 You can modify and extend the existing code to suit your specific application requirements.
 Here's an overview of the key components involved in the CRUD operations:

 1. **Models**: The `Core` project contains the domain models representing the entities you want to perform CRUD operations on.
 Update the models or add new ones according to your domain.
-2. **Repositories**: The `Infrastructure` project contains repository implementations that handle data access operations.
-Modify the repositories or create new ones to match your data store and entity models.
+2. **Repositories**: The `Infrastructure` project contains repository implementations that handle data access operations using Entity Framework Core.
+Modify the repositories or create new ones to match your entity models and database structure.
 3. **Services**: The `Core` project contains services that encapsulate the business logic and orchestrate the operations on repositories.
 Update or create new services to handle CRUD operations on your entities.
 4. **Controllers**: The `UI` project contains controllers that handle HTTP requests and responses.
 Update or create new controllers to expose the CRUD endpoints for your entities.